The Compton School

 As School Direct Salaried trainees will be teaching independently from the start the of the course, successful candidates will require appropriate school/teaching experience.

 About the training provider

-The Compton School is the ‘Lead School’ for 28 excellent Primary and Secondary schools in North London.
+The Compton School is the ‘Lead School’ for a range of excellent Primary and Secondary schools in North London.
 As a lead school, The Compton School work with The Compton SCITT and UCL Institute of Education to offer a full range of Initial Teacher Training (ITT) courses.

 Our trainee teachers train alongside The Compton School’s outstanding staff all year before qualifying as teachers.
 Senior teachers from The Compton School and across the partnership, who are working on national programmes of education and regularly training teachers from across the UK, deliver first class training in school each week.
 This ensures our trainee teachers are receiving the best and most current education and theory practice.

 Our strap line states that “trainees will receive an immersive training programme where they are working alongside outstanding teachers with current and relevant experience.”

 We believe that our school based route to qualified teacher status will offer you an in-depth opportunity to work in a systematic, sustained way alongside outstanding teachers.

 Above all, we are committed to delivering a first class “hands on” training programme that will provide you with the foundations for an outstanding career in teaching.

 All candidates regardless of disability are welcome to apply to The Compton School.
 Any access or special provisions will be catered for on a case-by-case basis.